 Interested families and caregivers of high-ability students should talk to their schools about which activities are the best fit for them.

 The Victorian High-Ability program will provide up to 48,000 high-ability students in Years 5 to 8 at government schools the opportunity to participate in 10-week online extension and enrichment programs, in English and mathematics.

 The virtual program, delivered by Virtual School Victoria, will focus on extending and developing students' mathematic and English abilities.

 After completing the virtual program, students will participate in a face-to-face masterclass with other high-ability students from schools in their local area.
 All masterclasses will incorporate the latest COVID-19 advice and risk mitigation strategies to maintain a safe environment for students and staff.

 The Department is centrally managing the selection process for the program based on student academic performance.
 Parents of students selected for the program will be provided with more information about the program by their school.

-- detailed advice about the needs of high-ability learners
+- the needs of high-ability students

 A new category in the Victorian Education Excellence Awards.

 Victorian Education Excellence Awards recognises one primary and one secondary school with an outstanding approach to supporting high-ability students.
 The winning schools each receive a grant of up to $25000 to further support their programs for high-ability students.